Remote Education Provision: Information for Parents and Carers:

-As a school we need to be able to make arrangements to continue the education of your child should there need to be any closures in school due to COVID-19.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
+As a school we need to make arrangements to continue the education of your child should there need to be any closures in school due to COVID-19.

-Timetable- Teachers will provide a timetable to cover 10 days with a summary of each lesson that will take place.
+Timetable- Teachers will provide a timetable with a summary of each lesson that will take place.
 Links will be provided in this timetable to where parents and children can find the online teaching videos and resources for each lesson.
 The expectations of lessons each day will be:

 - A maths lesson